mei-li/notes/codemotion.md

 etc. NO discovery , authentication

-Pick scaling can be solved with overprovision but do not pay since you do not use it
+Pick scaling can be solved with overprovision but you do not pay since you do not use it

-Azure or AWS lambdas
+Azure or AWS lambdas for state management use:
 * step/durable functions
-* state managed by these tools

 Front door on Azure (AWS has sth similar) --> multi region